MA in Dance

 Credentials and Licensure: Dance/Movement Therapy

-For information on how to access requirements specific to each profession, contact the American Dance Therapy Association at 410-997-4040.
+For information on how to access requirements for Dance/Movement Therapy credentialing, contact The American Dance Therapy Association: www.ADTA.org.

 - Meaning in Motion – Blog by Christine Devereaux in Psychology Today

 - Kestenberg Movement Profile Analysis Program

 - The School for Body-Mind Centering